tariq7299/final-project-cs50/frontend/public/to-do.md

 - Create to main versions of your codebase ! one that is dependednt on functions (functional programming) and another one that is dependent on objects (OOP)
 - Make a function in helpers for "response_object", (That can create responses objects)
 - USE 'PUT' and 'DELETE' instead of 'POST' in appropriate stiuations.
+- Remove responses with 'error_message', and status 400, when there is nothing wrong happend, andinstead find another more appropriate and  user friendly way to send back wrong entries from user !

 ## routes.py (/register_user)